 top of page

-Question from the other day: I see guys training in sand, what about that?
+Question from the other day: I see on social media guys training in sand, is that good for speed?

 Training in sand destroys the elastic-reactive response and dissipates forces.
 The ground is a force plate.
 What you put in you get back out.